toxygene/ecasd-enrollment/README.md

 Python file that contains methods for extracting useful dataframes from the enrollment data.

 ### kindergarten.py
-Python file that contains methods for extracting useful kindergaten-related dataframes from the birth and enrollment data.
+Python file that contains methods for extracting useful kindergarten-related dataframes from the birth and enrollment data.

 ### Third Friday.ods